What are the best low-maintenance succulents for beginner plant owners? These five indoor succulents are easy to grow and great for beginners..

 Unlike other succulents, however, many recommend to not let jade plants dry out in between watering and instead water when the topsoil feels dry to the touch.

-Place this succulent in your office, bedroom, or living space for lots of luck – and good looks.
+Place this succulent in your office, bedroom, or living space for luck and good looks.

 4. Aloe Vera (Aloe barbadensis miller)